includeos/documentation/Getting-started.rst

 **The script will:**

-- Install the required dependencies: `curl make clang-3.8 nasm bridge-utils qemu`.
+- Install the required dependencies: :code:`curl make clang-3.8 nasm bridge-utils qemu`.
-- Create a network bridge called `bridge43`, for tap-networking.
+- Create a network bridge called :code:`bridge43`, for tap-networking.
 - Build IncludeOS with CMake:
     + Download the latest binary release bundle from github together with the required git submodules.
     + Unzip the bundle to the current build directory.
     + Build several tools used with IncludeOS, including vmbuilder, which turns your service into a bootable image.
-    + Install everything in `$INCLUDEOS_PREFIX/includeos` (defaults to `/usr/local`).
+    + Install everything in :code:`$INCLUDEOS_PREFIX/includeos` (defaults to :code:`/usr/local`).

-Configuration of your IncludeOS installation can be done inside `build/` with `ccmake ..`.
+Configuration of your IncludeOS installation can be done inside :code:`build/` with :code:`ccmake ..`.

 Testing the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~